 This is a strain of cannabis that traditionally has bred for clothing and construction purposes, as its strong fibers provide for excellent tensile strength.
 The opposite is true of “marijuana” plants, which have been bred purely to contain high amounts of THC (and therefore psychoactive properties).

-In short, unless you are a medical marijuana patient that can legally purchase from a licensed dispensary, you should only be buying CBD that has been sourced from industrial hemp.
+In short, unless you have an MMJ card that allows you to legally purchase from a licensed dispensary, you should only be buying CBD that has been sourced from industrial hemp.
 Always check the label on products to ensure that this is the case.

 4. Is the product actual CBD hemp oil, or is it hempseed oil?